 Quicker to use

-It dries up to three times faster than solvent formulas, making recoating and cleaning quicker.
+It dries up to three times faster than solvent-based formulas, making recoating and cleaning quicker.

-Thanks to the low levels of VOCs, water-based paint is a smarter choice for the environment.
+Thanks to the low levels of VOCs, water-based paint is a smarter choice for the planet.

 A guide to using water-based paint

-We’ve partnered with our friends at AkzoNobel, makers of Dulux, to give you the 101 on water-based paint and why it’s the best choice for your decorating kit.
+We’ve partnered with our friends at AkzoNobel, makers of Dulux, to give you the ‘101’ on water-based paint and why it’s the best choice for your decorating project.

-2. When making the switch from solvent to water-based paint for any trims, you’ll need to sand the existing shiny gloss finish first.
-Once you’ve applied water-based paint, not only will surfaces look fresh for longer, they can be recoated in the future with ease.
+2. hen making the switch from solvent to water-based paint for any trims, you’ll need to sand the existing shiny gloss finish first.
+Once you’ve applied the water-based paint, not only will surfaces look fresher for longer, they can be recoated in the future with ease.

 4. Just like paint technology, interior trends have moved on too.
 Swap super shiny trims with the brilliant long-lasting finish of water-based paints.
-There’s also water-based spray and outdoor metal paints.
+There’s also water-based spray and outdoor paints including for surfaces like metal.